OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/html-canvas.md

 # How to use the native HTML5 canvas for high performance

-## Why use the native HTML5 canvas
+## Why use the native HTML5 canvas?

 OpenSilver usually renders each XAML object as one or more <div> elements in the HTML page.
 This enables to achieve most of the layout features of the Microsoft XAML language, including the Horizontal/Vertical alignment, sizing, panels such as StackPanel, Grid, WrapPanel, and more.
 Furthermore, OpenSilver provides a full implementation of the Dependency Properties system, supporting features such as properties metadata, default values, styles, locally set values, bindings, static resources, "property changed" callbacks, metadata override, value coercion, and more.